ROCm/hipSOLVER/docs/userguide/usage.rst

 :ref:`hipsolverRf <library_refactor>` prefixes and have method signatures that are fully consistent with cuSOLVER functions.

 However, the compatibility APIs may introduce some performance drawbacks, especially when using the rocSOLVER backend.
-So, as a second stage, it is recommended to begin the switch to hipSOLVER's :ref:`regular API <library_api>`, which uses the `hipsolver` prefix and introduces minor adjustments to the API in order to get the best performance out of the rocSOLVER backend.
+So, as a second stage, it is recommended to begin the switch to hipSOLVER's :ref:`regular API <library_api>` when possible.
+The regular API  uses the `hipsolver` prefix and introduces minor adjustments to the API in order to get the best performance out of the rocSOLVER backend.
 In most cases, switching to the regular API is as simple as removing `Dn` from the `hipsolverDn` prefix (methods with the `hipsolverSp` and `hipsolverRf` prefixes are not currently supported by the regular API).